 Middle School is a unique time in the life of a young person, a time of tremendous intellectual, physical and emotional growth.
 Penn Charter’s Middle School program brings three key elements together:

-- a faculty devoted to teaching 11, 12, 13 and 14 year-olds through these challenging years
+- a faculty devoted to teaching guiding, and mentoring, 11, 12, 13 and 14 year-olds through these challenging years

 - a facility designed specifically to support our curriculum and learners

 Our curriculum reflects a department-based program enhanced by cross-curricular themes and projects with true intellectual weight.
-These hallmark projects foster important habits of mind such as healthy risk taking in the sixth grade Shakespeare project, empathy in the seventh grade immigration project, self-reflection in the eighth grade memoir project.
-Students also select enrichment activities from choices such as Middle School Play and Stage Crew, Video Yearbook, Jazz Band and Writings on the Wall, the online literary magazine.
+These hallmark projects foster important habits of mind such as healthy risk-taking in the sixth grade Food Insecurity project, teamwork in the seventh grade downtown Philadelphia project, self-reflection in the eighth grade memoir project.
+Students also select enrichment activities from choices such as Middle School Play and Stage Crew, Art Club, Robotics and Engineering in our Idea Lab, Jazz Band and our creative writing club.

 Eighth graders depart Middle School with a deeper awareness of their own abilities and interests, fully prepared for the demands of Upper School.

 Remember to visit MS Life, the division director's electronic newsletter about what's happening in arts, academics and athletics in the Middle School.